andyvroberts/purple/design.md

 Price records:
 - Partition key is outcode (already our grouping in queue's by outcode)
 - Row key is now the postcode followed by the address
-- Address should also now be stored as an additional non-key column
+- Address and postcode should also now be stored as an additional non-key column